Błażej Telichowski

-Błażej Telichowski (born 6 June 1984) is a Polish professional footballer who plays as a striker for Wiara Lecha Poznań.
-He spent most of his career playing as a defender, before switching to a forward position at a later stage of his career.
+Błażej Telichowski (born 6 June 1984) is a Polish former professional footballer.
+Mainly deployed as a defender, he switched to a forward position in the final years of his career.

 Club career

 He started his professional career with Lech Poznań.

 In May 2011, he joined Zagłębie Lubin on a two-year contract.

 International career

 Telichowski was also a member of Poland U21 team.